TSCMC/TSCMC.github.io/rail-stations/truffleresort.md

 # TruffleResort

-TruffleResort station, officially stylized in that exact way, is a station on the vicinity of TruffleResort, mainly serving block E-K part of the resort.
-The Lacon Main Line station is underground, while the TruffleBahn station are elevated, connections are available via elevators on The Frieren.
+TruffleResort station, officially stylized in that exact way, is a station on the vicinity of TruffleResort, mainly serving block E-K of the resort.

+The Lacon Main Line station is underground, while the TruffleBahn station is elevated, connections are available via elevators on The Frieren.
+The station is directly connected to The Emilia, The Frieren, and The Gotoh.

 ## Lines